Travel to Belgium

 Website: www.jpn.gov.my

-For legalization of documents & application of Certificate of Good Conduct refer to:
+For legalisation of documents & application of Certificate of Good Conduct, refer to:

 • Ministry of Foreign Affairs